What is a refurbished phone?

 Is there a difference between used and refurbished phones?

 The main difference between used and refurbished phones is that there is no guarantee that a ‘used’ phone is going to be fully functional.
-In comparison, a refurbished phone generally has been repaired and tested to ensure it’s in wording order, and will also come with a warranty.
-Used phones are more of a gamble because there may be no warranty and obtaining a refund for a malfunctioning phone could be difficult.

 What should I look out for when buying a refurbished phone?

-Finally, once you receive the phone, check it thoroughly for any issues so you can report them immediately to the seller.
+Once you receive the phone, check it thoroughly for any issues so you can report them immediately to the seller.

 Should I buy a refurbished phone?

 Whether you should buy a refurbished phone comes down to whether you’re willing to get slightly older tech to save some money.
-Ideally, there’s not going to be anything wrong with a refurbished phone aside from some minor scratches or dents.
+Ideally, there’s not going to be anything wrong with a refurbished phone, aside from some minor scratches or dents.

-If you’re worried about software or security updates, you might be better off with a new phone; unfortunately, there will come a point where the refurbished phone’s software will no longer be compatible with operating system updates.
-However, the same also applies with new smartphones, you’ll just get a longer window before software updates cease.
+If you’re worried about software or security updates, you might be better off with a new phone.
+Unfortunately, there will come a point where the refurbished phone’s software will no longer be compatible with operating system updates.
+However, the same also applies with new smartphones – you’ll just get a longer window before software updates cease.

 FAQs about refurbished phones

-- iPhones have a simple process to find out whether the phone has been refurbished.
-Go to Settings > General > About > Model Number.
+iPhones have a simple process to find out whether the phone has been refurbished.

-- If the first letter of the model number is M, it’s a new device, meaning it hasn’t been refurbished.
+If the first letter of the model number is M, it’s a new device, meaning it hasn’t been refurbished.
 If the first letter is F, the phone has been refurbished.
 If the first letter is N, the phone was a replacement for a faulty iPhone, and if the model number begins with a P it means the device has a special engraving on it.

 Share this article